Success for new pilot project of expert mentoring by female artists for younger, up-and-coming artists.

 Within administrative bodies, the former "equality officers" – civil servants responsible for gender-fairness issues – have been changed to "gender-mainstreaming officers".
 The policy of gender-mainstreaming is concerned with the reform of policy-processes rather than with a single gender-equality employment policy.

-In 2011, a total of 1 337 subsidies, with a total amount of EUR 5.3 million, were awarded.
-706 male artists' projects (53%) were supported with a sum of EUR 2.8 million.
-631 female artists' projects (47%) received a total of EUR 2.5 million.
-On average, EUR 3 972 per subsidy was spent on subsidies for men and EUR 3 999 on subsidies for women.
-Of the 90 start scholarships awarded in 2011, 59 went to women (66%) and 31 to men (34%).
+Of the 90 start scholarships 51 went to women (57%) and 39 to men (43%).
 The aim of equal access to transfer payments by the Ministry for Education, the Arts and Culture thereby seems almost to have been achieved.
 Apart from this, the government's Arts and Culture Report takes account of gender criteria, so the promotion of women in the field of art and culture can be described.

 Organisations such as "Fiftitu%" and "IG Kultur Vorarlberg" in particular are striving to reduce the gender-specific imbalance in the arts and cultural field: thus at a networking meeting of women creators of culture, a catalogue of measures was drawn up that demands the implementation of gender mainstreaming in the cultural field and the development of specific measures for women creators of arts and culture.